William de Tracy: Bovey Tracey

 The name of the town of Bovey Tracey is derived from the River Bovey which passes through the town, and from the 'de Tracey' family – from Traci near Bayeux, Normandy, who settled in the area after the Norman Conquest of 1066.
-William de Tracy rebuilt the town's Church of St Peter, Paul and Thomas after 1170 as part of his penance for his part in the Archbishop's murder.
-In addition he significantly rebuilt and added a tower, chancel, and porch to the church of Lapford, Devon, which was then re-dedicated to Becket.
+William rebuilt the town's Church of St Peter, Paul and Thomas after 1170 as part of his penance for his part in Becket's murder.
+In addition, he significantly rebuilt and added a tower, chancel, and porch to the church of Lapford, Devon, which was then re-dedicated to Becket.

 Nymet Tracy

-According to local tradition, William de Tracy founded a church at Nymet Tracey near Bovey, in penance.
+According to local tradition, William founded a church at Nymet Tracey near Bovey, in penance.

 Excommunication and exile

-The benefactions failed to impress Pope Alexander III, and he excommunicated de Tracy and the other murderers on Maundy Thursday, March 25, 1171.
+The benefactions failed to impress Pope Alexander III, and he excommunicated William and the other murderers on Maundy Thursday, March 25, 1171.

-William de Tracy set out for Rome after the end of September, but before Henry II's expedition to Ireland in October, when he made appearances in the shire court of Oxford, attesting a quitclaim relating to land of Winchcombe Abbey at Gagingwell, near Enstone, north of Oxford.
+William set out for Rome after the end of September, but before Henry II's expedition to Ireland in October, when he made appearances in the shire court of Oxford, attesting a quitclaim relating to land of Winchcombe Abbey at Gagingwell, near Enstone, north of Oxford.
 In addition, he was present when the charter recording the transaction was offered up on the High Altar at Winchcombe Abbey.
 Scutage was paid on de Tracy's lands that year.

 The departure of the other knights to Rome was delayed until two of them, FitzUrse and de Morville, had taken part in the great Revolt of 1173–74 against the king.
-The Archbishop's murderers gained their audience with the Pope, who despite their penitence, declared they should be exiled and fight in Jerusalem "in knightly arms in The Temple for 14 years", and then return to Rome.
+Becket's murderers gained their audience with the Pope, who despite their penitence, declared they should be exiled and fight in Jerusalem "in knightly arms in The Temple for 14 years", and then return to Rome.